SpaceRabbits/League_Ping_Checker/README.md

 # League Ping Checker

 This is a simple tool that checks the ping before you log in and play the game.
 You could launch the game by simply hitting enter.
+This tool is tested with league,but it's actually a universal tool.

 Add me in League!!
 (NA): Alpha Draven Bot